Western Springs schoolgirl abduction report a false complaint, police tell principal

 An alleged abduction of an Auckland teenage girl did not happen, the principal of a local high school says.

-Western Springs College principal Ivan Davis said police had informed the school that it was a false complaint.

-Davis confirmed that a student at his school provided information to police about the alleged assault.
+Western Springs College principal Ivan Davis said a student at his school provided false information to police about the alleged assault.

 READ MORE: